• Skip to main content

 • You can use red or white wine vinegar, or try champagne or tarragon vinegar, white or regular balsamic, or even fresh lemon juice.

 • This recipe is enough dressing for multiple salads.
-Nutrition information is for 1 full recipe (1 jar).
+Nutrition information is for 1 full recipe (1 jar or about ⅔'s cup).

 Nutrition